 - Packaged solutions, such as those offered by QuantaVerse, are easy to implement and can be fully operational within weeks.

 - Packaged solutions continue to be improved and updated by the solution provider based on continuous input from their customers and the regulators who work with those customers.

 - AI for AML solutions can learn new financial crime patterns uncovered at one bank and, through “shared intelligence,” immediately identify the same patterns at other financial institutions.

 - Designed to work with financial institutions’ existing TMS and standard industry processes, QuantaVerse solutions are already proven to successfully be deployed in FinCrime compliance environments.

 - Offered by a single technology vendor, packaged solutions have straightforward licensing/pricing structures so there are no cost overruns or unpredictable surprises.

 - Because AI for AML has been accepted and embraced in the industry and by regulators, the explainable technology is a safe investment.
-In fact, in December 2018, the U.S. Treasury Department’s anti-money laundering unit and federal banking regulators issued a joint statement that encouraged banks to consider “innovative approaches,” including new technology such as artificial intelligence, to enhance their AML compliance programs.
+In fact, the U.S. Treasury Department’s anti-money laundering unit and federal banking regulators encourages banks to consider “innovative approaches,” including new technology such as artificial intelligence, to enhance their AML compliance programs.

 To learn more about QuantaVerse’s AI for AML solutions, please visit: https://quantaverse.net/try-ai.